- The problem with some DNA diet studies

 Just as election polling models, like Nate Silver developed at FiveThirtyEight, predict likely election outcomes, and just as LDL-C is a predictor of increased heart disease risk, and just as the weather woman uses meteorological tools to predict the weather, DNA diets, at least the good ones, are predictive tools that evaluate predispositions for a particular response to particular diet.

-Any good DNA diet scoring system takes into account multiple SNPs and then scores people based on the latest research.
+As the BMC study cited above demonstrates, any good DNA diet scoring system takes into account multiple SNPs and then scores people based on the latest research.
 The resulting score isn’t your fate, it’s a path towards lifestyle changes that can help avoid potential pitfalls based on genetic predispositions.